hbagqynamon/fufufafa_archive/README.md

 ###
 ## Capture screenshot of all posts
 #### Added script to capture screenshot of all post as image file.
 Image contains whole web page of each post.
-#### To do that, it can be execute with running node js script below
+#### To do that, it can be executed by running node js script below
 `node capture-all-post.js`
 #### By default it's only capture first 100 posts which has not been captured, or you can also put parameter `max` with the maximum post will be captured at each execution.
 #### The result image will be saved into `capture` directory, or you can also change the name of directory.